๐ŸชบEnvironmental Biology

 Critically Endangered

-• Extremely high extinction risk—species in this category face a greater than 50% probability of extinction within 10 years or three generations
+• Extremely high extinction risk in the wild.
+The IUCN defines this as a greater than 50% probability of extinction within 10 years or three generations (whichever is longer).

-• Population thresholds typically involve fewer than 250 mature individuals or severe ongoing decline
+• Population thresholds typically involve fewer than 250 mature individuals or a severe, ongoing decline.

-• Triggers urgent action because these species are one catastrophe away from extinction (examples: Sumatran rhino, vaquita porpoise)
+• Triggers urgent action because these species are one catastrophe away from extinction.
+The Sumatran rhino (fewer than 80 individuals remaining) and the vaquita porpoise (likely fewer than 10 individuals in Mexico's Gulf of California) are textbook examples.

 Endangered

-• High extinction risk—probability of extinction exceeds 20% within 20 years or five generations
+• High extinction risk with a probability of extinction exceeding 20% within 20 years or five generations.

-• Core exam category because most "endangered species" questions focus here (examples: blue whale, tiger, giant panda)
+• Core exam category because most "endangered species" questions focus here.
+Examples include the blue whale, tiger, and giant panda (though the panda was recently downlisted to Vulnerable by the IUCN in 2016, it remains a frequent exam reference).

 Vulnerable

-• Medium-term extinction risk—faces high probability of extinction in the wild if current threats continue
+• Medium-term extinction risk if current threats continue unchecked.

-• Often overlooked despite representing species that could rapidly decline without intervention
+• Often overlooked despite representing species that could rapidly decline without intervention.
+The polar bear and hippopotamus both fall into this category.

-• Preventive conservation target because protecting vulnerable species is more cost-effective than rescuing critically endangered ones
+• Preventive conservation target because protecting vulnerable species before they decline further is far more cost-effective than rescuing critically endangered ones.

 Primary Threats Driving Extinction Risk